Pseudopanax lessonii

-Pseudopanax lessonii, or houpara, is a New Zealand native tree belonging to the family Araliaceae.
+Pseudopanax lessonii, commonly known as houpara, is a New Zealand native tree belonging to the family Araliaceae.

 Description

 Houpara is a shrub or tree up to 6 m tall, with stout branches.
 The leaves are crowded towards the tips of branchlets, and are 3- to 5-foliolate.
 Juvenile plants have larger leaves than adults.
 The petioles are 5–15 cm long.

 Distribution

-Endemic to New Zealand, Houpara's natural range is coastal forest and scrub on the Three Kings Islands and the North Island as far south as Poverty Bay (38°4′S).
+It is endemic to New Zealand, houpara's natural range is coastal forest and scrub on the Three Kings Islands and the North Island as far south as Poverty Bay (38°4′S).

 Cultivation

 Houpara is popular in New Zealand gardens, but is rare in cultivation elsewhere, requiring mild, moist conditions, without extremes of temperature in winter and summer.
 A number of cultivars have been developed, including 'Gold Splash' which has yellow variegated leaves, and 'Nigra' which has dark purple-brown foliage.

+Species interactions

+The lichen species Dictyomeridium neureuterae, endemic to Ōtata Island in the Noises, exclusively grows on the bark of Pseudopanax lessonii.